micmejia/bible-dump/NKJV/Ezekiel/Ezek 14.md

 Even _if_ these three men, Noah, Daniel, and Job, were in it, they would deliver _only_ themselves by their righteousness," says the Lord God.

 ###### 15
-"If I cause wild beasts to pass through the land, and they [^a]empty it, and make it so desolate that no man may pass through because of the beasts,
+"If I cause wild beasts to pass through the land, and they empty it, and make it so desolate that no man may pass through because of the beasts,

 ###### 16
-_even_ _though_ these three men _were_ [^b]in it, _as_ I live," says the Lord God, "they would deliver neither sons nor daughters; only they would be delivered, and the land would be desolate.
+_even_ _though_ these three men _were_ in it, _as_ I live," says the Lord God, "they would deliver neither sons nor daughters; only they would be delivered, and the land would be desolate.

 ###### 17
 "Or _if_ I bring a sword on that land, and say, 'Sword, go through the land,' and I cut off man and beast from it,